stunpayne/stripe-connect-integration/README.md

   - Assuming environment variables, not mentioned in README, are set in the developer's environment
   <img width="640" alt="Screen Shot 2021-04-05 at 2 08 29 PM" src="https://user-images.githubusercontent.com/13269259/113614650-67d00680-9618-11eb-9595-eb9cd16f160a.png">

   - Expected `index.html` template is present in a separate folder (`client`) rather than within the `server` one, creating runtime issues.
 I was able to resolve this by moving the `index.html` into the server folder.
-Generated code should be simple enough to just introduce the user to basic usage of Stripe APIs.

 #### Delayed transfers

-- Control number of transactions and send payouts on threshold amount?
-- Invoicing
-- What do payouts really mean?
+What I did:
+Transferred amount through `curl` command for transfer

+What went well:
+- Transfer worked as expected without any issues

+Can be improved:
+- Since all transactions before this were destination charges, there was no balance in my account to transfer.
+This led to some issues in discovering how to add funds to my account [explained here](#top-up-from-bank-account-to-stripe-balance).

 ### Generate Reports